RodrigoOkuta/generator-react-component/README.md

 - `CompName.spec.js` - the spec test
 - `CompName.story.js` - the story file
 - `CompName.md` - the markdown file

+If a new subdirectory is chosen, the files will be:

+- `CompName/index.js`
+- `CompName/spec.js`
+- `CompName/story.js`
+- `CompName/README.md`

 ## Templates